 Quite often, when a sender sends a mail to us via Outlook, we do not see the message but some unreadable characters.
 If you regularly see some strange or incorrect characters in your Outlook mail, this short tutorial will help you to resolve the problem.
 When you type something on a keyboard, a computer recognizes it via a complex process called encoding.
 It then displays the relevant characters on screen.
-So, it is this character encoding which acts as a key in determining which values correspond to which characters.
+So, it is this character encoding that acts as a key in determining which values correspond to which characters.

 The visual representation of these characters is referred to as Glyph.
 Different sets of it constitute a ‘Font’.
 So, when you type a line or write a paragraph and change its font, you’re not changing the phonetic values of the letters but just the appearance of it.
 Any mismatch in the process could lead to the rendering of the text as unreadable.